10 Top-Rated Palaces in Florence: A Visitor's Guide

 Along with government offices, there were rooms for the study of natural sciences and alchemy, and later, a theater.
 The uniform facades conceal a variety of interiors, which arose from the mingling of buildings from three different centuries.
 This was also the first European building to use cement and iron reinforcements.

 Because it is one of the most popular places to visit in Florence, lines are long and visits are timed.
-You can order timed tickets ahead or you can take a Skip the Line: Florence Accademia and Uffizi Gallery Tour, which solves the line issue for both of these popular attractions and at the same time assures that you will see the most important works in each, with an expert guide explaining their significance.
+You can order timed tickets ahead or you can take a skip-the-line tour, which solves the line issue for both of these popular attractions and at the same time assures that you will see the most important works in each, with an expert guide explaining their significance.

 Palazzo Medici-Riccardi